CommonAccord/Cmacc-Org/Doc/S/About/Pitch/Sec/Overview_v0.md

 2.2.sec=Parties to negotiate from public models.

 2.3.sec=Efficient management of the legal function.
-Creation of new documents is a matter of additional parameters on an existing ones.
+Creation of new documents is a matter of additional parameters on existing ones.
 This makes it easy to supervise, to prepare reports, to identify trends and anomalies.

 2.4.sec=Efficient operation of marketplaces.
 An ideal market allows participants to transact by negotiating only deal points.
 Inclusion allows any transaction to serve as a precedent for others.
 By eliminating the cost of reproducing a precedent, patterns of use can sharpen and become quasi-standards.